RobinLinus/treecoin/docs/network.md

 ### Browser Network
 Purpose:
-- distributed storage of the state
+- Decentralized hosting of the state.
-- distributed updates of the state by applying new blocks from the bridge
+- Decentralized updates of the state by applying new blocks received via the bridge.
-- serve all nano clients' queries within the browser network
+- Serve all nano nodes' queries within the browser network.
+- Route transactions to the bridge.

 Requirements:
-- P2P Network
+- Browser-based P2P Network
-- WebRTC Signaling
+  - Browser-to-Browser WebRTC signaling
-- Distributed Hash Table
+- Distributed Hash Table to store the state